SALSA-RL: Stability Analysis in the Latent Space of Actions for Reinforcement Learning: Experiments

 \section{Experiments}

-A range of classical RL environments are selected from OpenAI Gym \cite{brockman2016openai}, focusing on continuous control tasks such as Cartpole-v1 (with continuous action space), Pendulum-v1, LunarLanderContinuous-v2, and BipedalWalker-v3.
-Additionally, a modified LunarLander is analyzed with a hovering objective to enhance stability and interpretability (details in Appendix~\ref{appendix:lander_reward}).
+A range of classical RL environments are selected from OpenAI Gym \cite{brockman2016openai}, focusing on continuous control tasks such as Cartpole-v1 (with continuous action space), Pendulum-v1, LunarLanderContinuous-v2, and BipedalWalker-v3. {Complete hyperparameter settings and training steps are detailed in~\ref{appendix:implementation_details}.} Additionally, a modified LunarLander is analyzed with a hovering objective to enhance stability and interpretability (details in~\ref{appendix:lander_reward}).